SAP-samples/btp-services-intelligent-routing/02-Configuring S_4HANA system for Content Federation/README.md

     >Note: In production systems, it is recommended to add the required URLs that needed to be exposed.

-18. Repeat steps 2-17 in the second subaccount that you have configured for SAP Launchpad Service.
+18. Repeat steps 2-17 in the second subaccount that you have configured for SAP Build Work Zone, standard edition Service.

 ## Creating SAP S/4HANA design-time destinations in SAP BTP